Diversity & Inclusion

 - We are a founding member of the Law Firm Diversity and Inclusion Network (LFDIN), a Canadian law firm initiative dedicated to the promotion of diversity and inclusiveness within the legal profession, and an original signatory to its Statement of Principles.

-- Through the LFDIN and Legal Leaders for Diversity (LLD) joint mentoring initiative, we pair associates from groups which are underrepresented in private practice with LLD mentors who provide guidance and support.
+- Through the LFDIN and Legal Leaders for Diversity (LLD) joint mentoring initiative, we pair associates from underrepresented groups in private practice with LLD mentors who provide guidance and support.

 - We provide summer placements for Law in Action Within Schools (LAWS) high school students and ensure they have a meaningful and rewarding summer experience in a legal environment.

-- We host groups of female high school students who meet with our women lawyers through the Trailblazers: Meeting Women in Law program, a joint effort by The Ontario Justice Education Network (OJEN), the Women’s Legal Education and Action Fund (LEAF) and Law in Action Within Schools (LAWS).
+- We host groups of female high school students to meet with our women lawyers through the Trailblazers: Meeting Women in Law program, a joint effort by The Ontario Justice Education Network (OJEN), the Women’s Legal Education and Action Fund (LEAF) and LAWS.

-- Our Women In Law Group plans Continuing Professional Development sessions, including a recent celebration of International Women’s Day featuring an inspiring talk from leaders of Coady’s Indigenous Women in Community Leadership Program.
+- Our Women In Law Group plans Continuing Professional Development sessions, including celebrations for International Women’s Day.
+Recent celebrations featured an inspiring talk from leaders of Coady’s Indigenous Women in Community Leadership Program and Dr. Vivien Brown who shared the latest research in understanding and treating women’s health issues as well as the importance of advocating for women-specific topics.

 - We were honoured to host an open forum evening with representatives from the Roundtable of Diversity Associations (RODA) in the summer of 2016.

-- Our ongoing Pride celebrations include Goodmans’ float in the 2015 Toronto Pride Parade and our solidarity initiative following the Orlando shootings in 2016.
+- Our Pride celebrations include Goodmans’ float in the 2015 Toronto Pride Parade and continued Pride Month education and in-firm celebrations each year.

 Recent Sponsorships Include: